togetherbeer/drtouch/README.md

 $gtk.args.state.drtouch.touches_pos         # Array of touches positions.
 $gtk.args.state.drtouch.previous_touches    # Array of 1s and 0s of old touches state.
 ```

-> NOTE: Functions labeled with `[INTERNAL]` means you must not use them in code you write cause being called automatically.

 ## DEV NOTES: